Vanguard Review 2020

 Vanguard Mutual Funds

-Brokerage account holders can invest in 130 different Vanguard mutual funds.
+Brokerage account holders can invest commission-free in over 130 different Vanguard mutual funds.

 Vanguard’s fund specialists have identified a shorter list of 21 Vanguard Select Funds, which were chosen due to being well-diversified among U.S. and International holdings.